db0company/Ionis-Users-Informations/README.markdown

 This function copy the .plan public file (afs) locally.

+###### getPhone - Get the phone number using the .plan file

+     string	IonisInfo::getPhone(string $login[, string $directory]);

+where $login is the **login** you are looking for and   $directory is the path where you want the .plan file to be copied
+      (it can be an absolute path or a relative path that will be concatenate with the path given in the constructor) and   return value is the phone number in the .plan file or an empty string on failure.

+This function copy the .plan public file (afs) locally.

 ###### checkPass - Check the PPP password
      bool	IonisInfo::checkPass(string $login, string $pass);